duhaali/-cubeTask/README.md

 * press l to move the cube one step to the left <br />

 # To run the game
- Just press doubleClick on index.html file
+ Open the accompanied `index.html` file